Xilinx/inference-server/docs/architecture.rst

 ^^^^^^^^^^^^^^^^^^^

 Workers, by virtue of their generic structure, may be highly complex and call entirely external applications for processing data.
-The Xilinx Inference Server supports this use case and suggests the following for organizing code:
+The AMD Inference Server supports this use case and suggests the following for organizing code:

 * The external application can be brought in similarly to how existing external applications are brought in already with CMake
 * The general worker structure should follow the existing model for native workers as defined above